woylie/let_me/README.md

 ]
 ```

-This ensures that your LetMe authorization rules are formatted correctly when
-you run `mix format`.
+This ensures that `mix format` doeos not add unnecessary parentheses to the
+LetMe macro calls for policy definitions.

 ## Policy module

 You define your authorization rules in a policy module using the LetMe macros.
-These rules are then compiled into policy expressions and functions for both
+These rules are compiled into [Spek](https://github.com/woylie/spek)
-authorization checks and introspection.
+expressions, and functions for both authorization checks and introspection are
+defined.

-For instance, here's how you might define a policy for a simple article CRUD
+For instance, this is how you could define a policy for a simple article CRUD
 interface:

 ```elixir